 After President Obama's cancelled trip to Asia this month, some analysts have posited that the U.S. pivot to Asia is dead.
 Not so fast, argues Elizabeth Economy.
 This assessment represents a fundamental misunderstanding of U.S. policy, and the United States still has multiple interests in the Asia Pacific.

 Relations between China and Pakistan are indeed growing, but must be considered in a wider context to understand their potential implications for the United States and India.

 Close Sino-Pakistani relations are nothing new.
 Especially with respect to military and nuclear ties, Beijing and Islamabad have have been friendly since the 1960s.
 In recent years, bilateral trade and investment have increased.
 Looking to the future, China's expanding influence in Central Asia and its interest in overland access to the Arabian Sea could motivate even stronger links with Pakistan.

-In this book, CFR Senior Fellow Daniel Markey tells the story of the tragic and often tormented relationship between the United States and Pakistan, and a call to prepare for the worst, aim for the best, and avoid past mistakes.
+In this book, CFR Senior Fellow Daniel S. Markey tells the story of the tragic and often tormented relationship between the United States and Pakistan, and explains how Washington can prepare for the worst, aim for the best, and avoid past mistakes.
 Teaching notes by the author.